Beth Stone is an Ian Evans Lombe Scholar at the Royal College of Music on a joint principal course in modern and

 Fran Cervera is a versatile clarinettist who has graduated with a Master of Performance from the Royal College of Music with distinction.
 His studies were generously supported by the RCM Award Woodwind and the Big Give Scholarship.
 He studied clarinet under Tim Lines, Richard Hosford, and Peter Sparks after finishing his undergraduate studies with the soloist Jose Franch-Ballester.
 Fran has performed with a variety of contemporary music ensembles, specialising in the music of Stockhausen, premiering works through Spanish national scope, and recording for Spanish television (TVE).
 Beyond his formal studies, Fran has also learned from international professors such us Andrew Marriner, Thomas Watmough, Andreas Sunden, Joan Enric Lluna, and played under the direction of conductors like Vasili Petrenko, Holly Mathieson, Rafael Payare or Michael Rosewell.

 Mikaela Livadiotis is a pianist specialising in contemporary works and improvisation.
 She completed her postgraduate studies with Danny Driver at the Royal College of Music, where she was a Kenneth and Violet Scott Scholar.
 Her undergraduate degree was taken at Trinity Laban Conservatoire of Music and Dance under Simon Young and Katya Lebedeva, where she held joint first place in two Gladys Puttick Improvisation Competitions and was a finalist in the Alfred Kitchin Solo Piano Competition.
-She is a co-founder of Company Concentric as a composer/accompanist and has performed in venues such as St John’s Smith Square, Conway Hall, the V&A Museum, and The Place.
-More at www.mikaela-livadiotis.com
+She is a co-founder of Company Concentric and has performed in venues such as St John’s Smith Square, Conway Hall, the V&A Museum, and The Place. www.mikaela-livadiotis.com

 Tamaki Sugimoto is a recipient of various international prizes and performs extensively across the UK, Europe and Japan.
 Her recent concert venues include Wigmore Hall, Royal Festival Hall, Purcell Room, Kozerthaus Berlin and Tokyo Bunka Kaikan.
 Alongside solo/chamber music making, she enjoys working as a freelance cellist with UK’s major orchestras including Philharmonia Orchestra, London Philharmonic Orchestra and Hallé after completing schemes with LSO, LPO and London Sinfonietta.
 Having previously graduated from the Yehudi Menuhin School and Guildhall School of Music and Drama, Tamaki currently studies with Melissa Phelps at the Royal College of Music where she holds a full scholarship supported by The Linbury Trust.
 More at www.tamakisugimoto.com